 Those looking for something a little more advanced may find “Circuit Theory” or “Lessons in Electric Circuits” of interest.
-With so many options, you can find relevant courses for everyone, not just the college types in your employ.
+With so many options, you can find relevant courses for everyone, not just college types.
 While some courses gear towards experienced and formally-trained electricians, others aim to satisfy those learning at a high school level.
-No matter the expertise of your electricians, through Study.com they’ll find resources that can help them learn new skills or master some old ones.
+No matter the expertise of your electricians, through Study.com you’ll find resources that can help them learn new skills—or master some old ones.

-National Electrical Code 2014 Handbook (NFPA)
+National Electrical Code 2020 Handbook (NFPA)

 Speaking of the basics, your electricians must continuously ensure that their work remains up to code on every project they take on.
 Doing so, however, requires that electricians review that code every once in a while.
 The latest edition of the National Electric Code (released by the National Fire Protection Association) represents the newest and most comprehensive collection of safety guidelines on the market, an exhaustive tome that covers requirements for residential, commercial, and industrial electrical installations.
 A panel of experts reviews every one of those requirements to ensure that all the information contained in this handbook stays as accurate and up-to-date as possible (a prime concern given the rapidity of change in modern electrical systems).
-Even if your electricians claim to know their guidelines forwards and backward, it’s still best to have a copy of this book somewhere in the shop.
+Even if your electricians claim to know their guidelines forwards and backward, you’ll still want to to have a copy of this book somewhere in the shop.

-Practical Electrical Wiring: Residential, Farm, Commercial and Industrial, 22nd Edition (F.P.
+Practical Electrical Wiring: Residential, Farm, Commercial and Industrial, 2014 Edition (F.P.
 Hartwell, Herbert P. Richter)

 The most remarkable feature of this book?
 It manages to convey that information in a much more interesting and relatable way than most texts.
 The professional yet down-to-earth tone makes the nearly-overwhelming amount of knowledge offered within seem well within the reader’s grasp.
-From expert electrician with many years under their belt to total beginners who don’t know a solder from a seder, this book remains valuable.
+From expert electricians with many years under their belt to total beginners who don’t know a solder from a seder, this book remains valuable.
 If your electricians were formally educated, there’s a good chance that they encountered this book during their studies (and an even better chance that they’ll appreciate exposure to the newest edition).

 Electrical Motor Controls for Integrated Systems, 5th Edition (Gary Rockis, Glen A. Mazur)

 If electricians on your team need that extra assistance in putting their knowledge to good use, you can’t go wrong by getting them a copy of the newest edition of Electrical Motor Controls for Integrated Systems.
 Your clients, after all, don’t want you to fix a malfunctioning electrical component so much as they want you to fix the machine or system to which that component belongs.
 By studying this text, your electricians will familiarize themselves with the inner workings of modern motor controls and integrated system technologies.
 That information will serve them as an excellent reference when they must repair unfamiliar machinery, expanding their skill base and allowing you to take on a greater variety of clients.